cheikd/network-data-to-excel-file/README.md

 - Exemple:
   - python3 main.py 10.1.1.1

 The script need the device administration IP as an argument to connect.
+It will then immediately prompt for username / password and start its work.

 After the end of the program, it will generate the excel file containing the researched data.
 The excel filename correspond (by default) to the hostname of the router.
 It can be found on the same folder than the script.